kathleenwong1029/StPatrick/README.md

 The worst case scenario of the following QuickSort algorithm is if the pivot point that is chosen happens to be one of the extreme values of the sorted array.

 ## Methodology ##
+We first tested with various pivot points of rightmost, leftmost, and random positioning.
+With each of these, we varied the array size to show trend over a mass amount of data.
 ## Results ##
 ![](./graph.png)

 The data shows that the runtime is roughly liner.

 We were able to formulate a *line* of best fit, further showing that our results were linear.

 ## Conclusions ##
 The function runs in linear time with negligible deviations.